adryd325/discord-twitter-video-embeds/README.md

   - **Guild ID**: The server ID the webhooks are in, so server owners can request deletion of all data from their server
 - Mode preference is saved so the bot can remember what type of embeds a server prefers
   - **Mode**: The mode the server prefers embeds be sent in
+  - **Flags**: Additional server options
   - **Guild ID**: The ID of the server
-- Servers the bot joins are logged to a private server with the following information (member count, guild id, name)
+- Servers the bot joins, and leaves are logged to a private server with the following information (member count, guild id, name)

-Obviously Tweet information is fetched from Twitter, and information is sent through Discord.
+Obviously post information is fetched from their respected providers (Twitter, TikTok, Reddit), and information is sent through Discord.
 You're free to request deletion of data associated with your user or a server you own using the contact info below.

 ### Contact Info